-- 311. Statistical Methods A first course in statistical methods, this course covers the basics of descriptive and inferential statistics.
-Course topics include numerical and graphical descriptive techniques, confidence intervals, hypothesis testing and simple linear regression.
-Prerequisite: MA 132, significant experience with statistics, or permission of instructor.
+311. Statistical Methods - This course has the same content and learning objectives as Math 210 but the material is covered in half the time.
+The course is designed for students who have a significant prior experience with statistics (e.g., high school statistics course) or calculus.
+Read the Math 210 course description for course content details.
+Prerequisite is any one of the following: MA 131, significant prior experience with statistics, or permission of instructor.
 A student may not receive credit for both MA 210 and MA 311.
-Two Credits Spring Semester - 312.
-Applied Statistical Models This course provides a survey of statistical methods students would expect to see utilized across disciplines in peer reviewed research.
+Two Credits Spring Semester

+312. Applied Statistical Models - This course provides a survey of statistical methods students would expect to see utilized across disciplines in peer reviewed research.
+As such, the course focuses on the design and analysis of studies where the research questions involve more than three variables simultaneously.
 Topics include multiple and non-linear regression, non-parametric methods, general linear models, and multivariate statistical models.
-Students will learn by way of case studies on real data.
+The pedagogical approach is similar to that of Math 210 and Math 311.
 Prerequisite: MA 210 or 311.